-Securing Somali Fisheries is a comprehensive assessment of the domestic fisheries in Somalia and Somaliland, the amount of foreign fishing in Somali waters, and the sustainability and economic conditions of those fisheries.
+Securing Somali Fisheries is a comprehensive assessment of the domestic fisheries in the Somali region, the amount of foreign fishing in Somali waters, and the sustainability and economic conditions of those fisheries.

 This document describes how Secure Fisheries incorporates gender into our work, explains women’s roles and challenges in the fisheries sector, and discusses the harm of gender-blind fisheries development.

-- Somali Coastal Development Opportunities provides targeted and original analysis of fisheries data.
-Opportunities in the fisheries sectors are analyzed in light of sustainability and feasibility to provide recommendations that will guide investment and development in the Somali fisheries sector.
+- This report provides targeted, original analysis of Somali fisheries.
+Development opportunities are analyzed for sustainability and feasibility to provide recommendations for investment in the Somali fisheries sector.

 This brief analyzes expert opinions about threats to maritime security in the Western Indian Ocean and the most effective approaches and needed resources for combating IUU fishing in each country.

 This illustrated guide to sustainable fishing practices is a resource for Somalis seeking guidance on ways to ensure their ocean resources remain healthy and abundant.

 This brief highlights five state-based solutions, developed with delegates during the Caught Red-Handed workshops, to increase maritime domain awareness and decrease illegal fishing in the Indian Ocean.

 Aquaculture is rapidly increasing in Lake Victoria, but will women be left behind?
 This brief examines gendered contributions to food security, representation in fisheries activities, and opportunities and barriers facing women in aquaculture.